silverhawke249/RearrangePetTab/README.md

   - Initial release.
 - 1.1
   - Bug fixes, add pet/mount preview frame, integrate addon with ElvUI (thanks Aeryn!)
+- 1.2
+  - Preview checkbox moved to the bottom of the frame to avoid overlap with tabs

 ## Disclaimer
 This software is provided as-is, without warranty of any kind, express or implied.